oshiomah1/oshiomah1.github.io/_posts/2018-06-18-Phylogenomics-Tutorial.md

   - Anaconda
   - Anvi'o
   - iQ-TREE (or whatever phylogenetic tree building software you prefer; Anvi'o has its own)
-  - Command line proficiency (human only)
+  - Command line proficiency
+  - An internet connection
+  - Time

 If you don't have Python installed, go ahead and install that (instructions are distribution-specific, and I leave it in your capable hands).